DHDev0/Muzero/README.md

 # Muzero

-Pytorch Implementation of MuZero for OpenAI gym environment.
+Pytorch Implementation of MuZero for Gymnasium environment.
 It should support any <Discrete> ,<Box> or <Box2D> configuration for the observation space and action space.

 I documented the code as closely as possible next to the [Muzero paper](https://arxiv.org/abs/1911.08265).
 ( You will find two types of comments: self explain variables and comments within the code)

 P.S.
-Gym class Discrete, Box, and Box2D refer to different types of observation or action spaces in a simulation.
+Gymnasium class Discrete, Box, and Box2D refer to different types of observation or action spaces in a simulation.
 Discrete refers to a 1D array of integers, Box refers to a 1D array of floating point numbers, and Box2D refers to a multi-dimensional array of integers or floating point numbers.

+**small update to [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) 0.27.0 (fork continuation of gym)

 Table of contents